andkulikov/Transitions-Everywhere/README.md

 Transition animations backported to <b>Android 3.1</b>.<br>
 For Android ver. <b>>= 2.2</b> and < <b>3.0</b> scene to scene (layout to layout) changes is executed by the same API  but without animations.

 <b>Note:</b> some of transitions classes was marked as hidden by developers of Android.
-You can find it in package  `android.transitions.everywhere.hidden`.
+You can find it in package  `com.transitionseverywhere.hidden`.

 Thanks to github users: <b>[pardom][4]</b> and <b>[guerwan][5]</b>